Who cares for UK's 6 million employed carers?

 As a starter, some of the other actions employees wanted to see to improve support for the sandwich generation were:

 “There’s an urgent need for employers to support employees with care responsibilities by providing benefits and resources that can help to reduce the strain.
 By supporting the sandwich generation and working carers to stay in work, you are retaining skilled employees, improving productivity and benefiting the wider economy.”

 Employees covered by a Unum Group Risk policy get access to various support services that can be useful for carers.

-Before the middle of the century, the number of people in the UK aged 85 or older will almost double compared with 2020, rising from 1.7 million to 3.1 million.8 Meanwhile, the mean age of an individual giving birth is now 30.7 (up from 28.5 in 2000).
-The mean age of the person listed as the father (a definition which, since 2009, incorporates the second parent for same-sex couples regardless of their sex) is 33.7, up from 31.7 in 2000.9
+Meanwhile, the ONS reports that the mean age of a person giving birth in England and Wales was 30.9 in 2021 (up from 27.7 in 1991).
+Over the same period, the mean age of the person listed as the father (a definition which, since 2009, incorporates the second parent for same-sex couples regardless of their sex) rose from 30.8 to 33.7.

 With a rising number of older people and parents having children later in life, it’s likely the sandwich generation will grow in the future.
 It will therefore be increasingly important for employers to address issues surrounding employees with dual caring responsibilities and ensure they have everything they need to thrive.